Emu Plains: Commercial area

 The main commercial centre is Lennox Village (formerly Centro Lennox), named after David Lennox.
 The shopping centre features Aldi and Woolworths.

 There is a concrete plant located in town in the industrial area, this plant is owned and operated by Holcim Australia, the plant was formerly owned by PF Concrete and currently services the western suburbs region including Penrith six days a week.

 Transport

 Emu Plains railway station is situated on the Main Western railway line.
 It is the last station on the suburban line with Lapstone, the next station to the west, considered part of the Intercity network.
 While a long distance from Sydney city, there are many express services from Emu Plains to the city.
 Emu Plains is also serviced by Blue Mountains Transit.

 Emu Plains can easily be accessed from Penrith via the Great Western Highway.
 Access from further east is best obtained by the M4 Western Motorway.
 If travelling east from the Blue Mountains, access is best obtained by the Great Western Highway.

 Education

 The local government schools are Emu Plains Public School and the Nepean Creative and Performing Arts High School.
 There is also a Catholic primary school, Our Lady of the Way, and high school, Penola Catholic College.

-Tourism

-Emu Plains is the westernmost residential suburb in the outskirts of the Greater Western Sydney area, set away from the hustle and bustle of Sydney.
-As the main gateway to the Blue Mountains, the suburb provides scenic mountainous beauty at its foot.
-Its attractions include a selection of old colonial-era buildings.